myriadrf/lc-website/introduction/index.rst

 Roadmap
 -------

-The project will be split at a high level into four phases, with the first being concerned with building out the CI hardware platform.
+The project is split at a high level into four initial phases, with the first being concerned with building out the CI hardware platform.
 This will be followed by CI configuration and test, support for basic LTE data service, and then support for native voice calling over LTE.